-All of this scene happens while Antoninus is bathing Crassus.
-They're talking about sexual preference, not seafood.
+One of the most notable scenes in Spartacus (1960) has this little exchange between Marcus Licinius Crassus (Laurence Olivier) and his slave Antoninus (Tony Curtis) (all of which happens while Antoninus is bathing Crassus.
+They're talking about sexual preference, not seafood).
 Apparently this metaphor seemed so obvious to Universal executives that the scene was cut after its premiere to avoid the wrath of the censors.
 It was not put back into the film until 1991.

 Crassus: Do you eat oysters?
 Antoninus: When I have them, master.
 Crassus: Do you eat snails?
 Antoninus: No, master.
 Crassus: Do you consider the eating of oysters to be moral and the eating of snails to be immoral?
 Antoninus: No, master.
 Crassus: Of course not.
 It is all a matter of taste, isn't it?
 Antoninus: Yes, master.
 Crassus: And taste is not the same as appetite, and therefore not a question of morals.
 Antoninus: It could be argued so, master.
 Crassus: My robe, Antoninus.
 My taste includes both snails and oysters.